Weight and Fertility: How Low BMI and Obesity Affect Fertility

 Dietary Changes and Supplements

 Making dietary changes shouldn’t just be about losing or gaining weight, especially when you are trying to get pregnant.
-Eating a fertility diet can help to decrease inflammation and provide your body with the nutrients it needs to foster and support a healthy pregnancy.
+Eating a fertility diet can help reduce inflammation and provide your body with the nutrients it needs to support a healthy pregnancy.

-Fat has always been blamed for causing obesity, but new research suggests that carbohydrates are to blame.
-Carbohydrates cause many chronic conditions and elevated blood sugar levels, which lead to advanced glycation and other damaging body responses that cause inflammation.
-In addition to causing inflammation, large amounts of carbs can also affect reproductive hormone levels.
+Fat has commonly been associated with obesity, but new research suggests that carbohydrates are also contributing factors.
+Carbohydrates cause many chronic conditions and elevated blood sugar levels, which lead to advanced glycation and other inflammatory responses.
+In addition to causing inflammation, large amounts of carbohydrates can also affect reproductive hormone levels.

-Some nutrients aren’t easily obtained through diet alone and when you’re trying to get pregnant it is important to ensure sufficient levels of a wide array of nutrients.
-We recommend taking fertility supplements to support your diet and ensure your body has everything it needs to produce healthy sperm to eggs and to support a healthy pregnancy.
+Some nutrients aren’t easily obtained through diet alone, and when trying to get pregnant, it is important to ensure sufficient levels of a wide array of nutrients.
+We recommend taking fertility supplements to support your diet and ensure your body has everything it needs to produce healthy sperm and eggs and to support a healthy pregnancy.

 Reducing Stress

-Recently, numerous studies have emerged linking a women’s day-to-day stress levels with reduced chances of getting pregnant.
+Recently, studies have emerged linking a woman’s day-to-day stress levels with reduced chances of getting pregnant. [referencesPending link=”Lifestyle factors in people seeking infertility treatment – A review” text=”Lifestyle factors in people seeking infertility treatment – A review”/]

-Light exercise and yoga are two proven ways to reduce levels of cortisol, the stress hormone, in the body.
-Relaxation techniques like meditation, deep breathing, and practicing mindfulness have also been shown to reduce stress.
+Light exercise and yoga are two proven ways to reduce cortisol levels, the stress hormone.
+Relaxation techniques such as meditation, deep breathing, and mindfulness have also been shown to reduce stress.
 In extreme cases, your fertility specialist may recommend professional psychological intervention.
-Numerous studies have found that psychosocial intervention focused on eliminating stress can help to improve psychological outcomes, relationships, and pregnancy rates among infertile couples.
+Studies have found that psychosocial interventions focused on eliminating stress can help improve psychological outcomes, relationships, and pregnancy rates among infertile couples.

 Stopping Smoking